DanielMartensson/MataveID/README.md

-# Mataveid V16.0
+# MataveID V16.0
-Mataveid is a basic system identification toolbox for both GNU Octave and MATLAB®.
-Mataveid is based on the power of linear algebra and the library is easy to use.
-Mataveid using the classical realization and polynomal theories to identify state space models from data.
+MataveID is a basic system identification toolbox for both GNU Octave and MATLAB®.
+MataveID is based on the power of linear algebra and the library is easy to use.
+MataveID using the classical realization and polynomal theories to identify state space models from data.
 There are lots of subspace methods in the "old" folder and the reason why I'm not using these files is because they can't handle noise quite well.

 I'm building this library because I feel that the commercial libraries are just for theoretical experiments.
 I'm focusing on real practice and solving real world problems.